AliceO2Group/analysis-framework/hyperloop.md

 ## Concept

 The Hyperloop framework is a tool to run and manage analysis trains on AliEn.
 It is based on the concept of the LEGO train system used during Run 2.
-It builds on existing infrastructure, the analysis framework, MonALISA and LPM, and is compatible with O2.
+It builds on the O2 analysis framework, O2 DPL, MonALISA and LPM.
 If you are a Run 2 train expert, and you don't have much time, you can just jump to this section: [_Run 2 LEGO train expert_](#legoexpert).

 In order to run trains on the Grid, the code has to be contained in an AliEn package.
 Therefore, the train uses the regularly deployed O2 tags.
 Hyperloop supports Run 3 data and converted Run 2 data.